Joanne Clapp Fullagar's husband sums up her photography in four words: people, bugs and odd things. It's an apt description.

 "Look further," Fullagar said with an impish grin.
 "I'm in there somewhere."
 Sure enough, in the middle of the image is a hidden silhouette of the photographer, holding her camera.
 "There's another clue in the top left corner," she said.
 It's a round edge, typical of a distorted fish-eye view.

 "It's a gazing ball," Fullagar explained.
 The entire image is a reflection, distorted by the shape of the ball.
 Fullagar used a Canon Rebel XT digital camera with a long lens to capture the image in the front yard of a Crown Harbor townhome near Crab Cove.
-The area was assigned to her as part of the contest; each of 48 photographers was given one of 48 areas in Alameda with a 48-hour
+The area was assigned to her as part of the contest; each of 48 photographers was given one of 48 areas in Alameda with a 48-hour deadline to shoot and submit three images.

 "When I first looked in there, I didn't think it was very interesting, but then I got this feeling that I needed to go in and look further," Fullagar said.
 What resulted was an image that was judged to be worth "1,000 words" -- and the prize sponsored by the Alameda Journal.